Fixel656/Roblox-Emotes-GUI-Script-R6-R15/README.md

 - All anmations have Action3 or Action4 priority so it wont be replaced or conflicting with default animations
 - You can loop unlooped anims by clicking RMB on them
 - You can preview Animation by hovering on anim button
+- Search animation you need (no need to follow the symbol case)
 - Cool options: Pausing all animations, stopping all default animations, pausing default "Animate" script

 To do: